MatthewZGong/JobFinderBackEnd/README.md

     - If you are not using a virtual environment, you can skip this step.

 3. run `make dev_env` to install the required packages, for dev enviroment.
-    - you can run `make prod` for production enviroment.

 4. run `./local.sh` to start the server locally.